 Harry Carter

 I work on songs and lyrics, mainly those of Song dynasty China (960–1279 CE), Greek and Roman antiquity, and medieval Western Europe.
 By examining song lyrics from different traditions in a comparative framework, I try to clarify aspects of how they work that remain blurry or invisible when they are considered in isolation.
-I have recently given papers on comparative song-lyric poetics at the (Leeds, June 2022), at the (Montreal, March 2024), and at (April 2024).
-In winter 2025 I will be co-teaching a class on with .
+I have recently given papers on comparative song lyric poetics at the (Leeds, June 2022), at the (Montreal, March 2024), and at (April 2024).
+In Winter 2025 I co-taught a graduate-level class on , co-designed with .

 I am also interested in the permeable and productive border between song lyrics and poetry.
 In March 2023 I gave a paper at the (Chicago), arguing that medieval European fin’amor song lyrics and ci 詞 song lyrics departed radically and self-consciously from the poetic ideals of their times.
 In an article of mine published in , I argue that Geoffrey Chaucer (1343–1400) brings his songwriting expertise to bear on his approach to writing narrative poetry.
 In Spring 2024, I co-designed and co-taught a class called , with Marisa Galvez.
 We were interviewed about the class by .
-For autumn 2024, I have designed a class called .
+In Autumn 2024, I taught my own class called .

 Contact